 An adjusting entry is an entry that brings the balance of an account up-to-date to find the correct balance and correct information at the end of an accounting period.

 Before explaining adjusting entries, let us know about accounting adjustments, why we need adjustments, and the effects of accounting adjustments.

 The main object of maintaining the Accounts of a business is to ascertain the net results after a certain period, usually at the end of a trading period.
 For this purpose, the businessman prepares “Final Accounts” i.e. Trading Account, Profit & Loss Account and Balance Sheet. we prepare Final Accounts straight away with the amounts given in Trial Balance.
 But, in practical Trial Balance does not provide true and complete financial information because some transactions are needed to be adjusted to arrive at the true profit.
 Before making adjustments it is better to understand first that what are the adjustments?
 Why adjustments are needed?

 An adjustment means to make a correct record of a transaction which has not been recorded or which has been entered but in an incomplete or wrong way.
 If the final Accounts are to be prepared correctly, these must be dealt with properly.
-The recording of such transactions in the books is known as making the adjustments at the end of the Trading period.
+The recording of such transactions in the books is known as making the adjustments at the end of the trading period.

 It is possible that some transactions are missed from the records and some are not recorded properly.
 These transactions must be properly dealt with before the preparation of financial statements.
 The recording of such transactions in the books is known as adjustments.
-An adjustment can also be defined as to make a correct record of a transaction which has not been entered or which has been recorded only in an incomplete or wrong way.
+An adjustment can also be defined as to make a correct record of a transaction that has not been entered or which has been recorded only in an incomplete or wrong way.

 Why Adjustments are needed?